OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Blessed will be the fruit of your womb, the produce of your ground, and the offspring of your livestock—the young of your herds and the lambs of your flocks.

 ## Deuteronomy 28:5
-Your basket and your kneading bowl will be blessed.
+Your basket and your kneading bowl will be favored.

 ## Deuteronomy 28:6
 You will be blessed when you come in and blessed when you go out.